The Trade Desk

-The Trade Desk (stylized as theTradeDesk) is an American multinational technology company that specializes in real-time programmatic marketing automation technologies, products, and services, designed to personalize digital content delivery to users.
+The Trade Desk, Inc. (stylized as theTradeDesk) is an American multinational technology company that specializes in real-time programmatic marketing automation technologies, products, and services, designed to personalize digital content delivery to users.

 The Trade Desk is headquartered in Ventura, California.
 It is the largest independent demand-side platform in the world, competing against DoubleClick by Google, Facebook Ads, and others.
-Unlike traditional marketing, programmatic marketing is operated by real-time, split-second decisions based on user identity, device information, and other data points.
-It enables highly personalized consumer experiences, and improves return-on-investment for companies and advertisers.
-Demand-side platforms, like The Trade Desk, work with ad exchanges to deliver such tailored digital experiences.

 The company continued to grow since its founding in 2009.
-As of 2021, it offers a self-service publishing platform for brands & advertisers, a data management platform for advanced analytics & segmentation, and enterprise APIs that enable advanced integrations.
-It has over 225 partners worldwide, and is responsible for delivering personalized content on Spotify and more.
+As of 2021, it offers a self-service publishing platform for brands & advertisers, a data management platform for analytics & segmentation, and enterprise APIs.
+It has over 225 partners worldwide, and is responsible for delivering personalized content on Spotify.

 The Trade Desk has been recognized for its omni-channel approach to programmatic marketing automation, with strong data analytics capabilities, fast response-times, and support for various connected devices, online platforms, and media formats.
 It reported a 95% customer retention rate for 27 straight quarters in 2020, and an annual revenue of US$836 million in the same year.